kulicuu/Snowglobe/README.md

 On Sunday I got animation working and worked pretty late getting the core features working.

 You can check the commit history for more detailed view of time spent.

+#### How to:

+If Expo is installed  https://facebook.github.io/react-native/docs/getting-started.html

+`expo start --tunnel` should get you going.

+You may also be able to run it via the expo.io website at https://expo.io/@kulicuu/Iter_003